jelurida-dev/app-ledger-ardor-main/README.md

 The way this works is it defines an int at the end of the stack, inits it at startup and then check's against it every call to io_exchange, if it changes it throws an EXCEPTION_IO_RESET, which should reset the app.
 In order to debug a stack overflow call check_canary() add different parts of the code to check if you have overflowed the stack

+## Error handling

+Errors are propegated though the call stack and it's the command handler's or button handler's job to respond accordingly -> Clear the state if they manage it and return the error back to the caller

+All return values for functions should be checked in every function